 Here’s what you need to know about “vegetarian” and “vegan” collagen.
 There aren’t any plant-based sources of collagen known to exist.
 That said, vegetarian and vegan collagen options are often loaded up with nutrients known to support the production of collagen in the body.

-Care/of offers a vegetarian collagen, dubbed The Good Egg, which is made from eggshell membranes and has been shown to support skin hydration and stimulate nail growth.
+Care/of offers a vegetarian collagen supplement, which is made from eggshell membranes and has been shown to support skin hydration and stimulate nail growth.
 Now, when it comes to purely vegan options, things can get a bit trickier.
 Vegan collagen will not possess collagen as such, but will often contain the amino acids your body needs to ramp up its own collagen production.

 Most people, when they think of collagen, probably think of the beauty aisle in the pharmacy.
 But recent research has found that collagen supplementation can also support people’s fitness goals, particularly when paired with high intensity exercise.